Rotator Cuff Surgeon

 The deltoid takedown and repair required for open rotator cuff repairs requires a period of protection postoperatively to avoid inadvertent avulsion.
 This may preclude accelerated rehabilitation with smaller rotator cuff repairs.
 Also, the open repair seems to be associated with more perioperative pain than the mini-open or complete arthroscopic alternatives.

-Although formal open rotator cuff repairs are successful over the long term, there is a prolonged recovery period which may be related to the deltoid incision.
+Dr. Mazzara warns that although formal open rotator cuff repairs are successful over the long term, there is a prolonged recovery period which may be related to the deltoid incision.
 Full recovery for an open repair of the rotator cuff generally requires 18 months.

 Although the early results are encouraging, mini-open rotator cuff repair is not recommended for all rotator cuff tears.
 The small lateral deltoid incision may be insufficient for the repair of a large or retracted rotator cuff tear.
 For this reason, small easily mobilized tears are the best indication for the mini-open repair.